Choosing the Best Early Childhood Education Degree Programs

 - Average number of class logins required per week: 2 to 5

 - Average time spent doing course work: 13 hours per week

 - Class formats: Synchronous versus Asynchronous.
 In an early childhood education online degree, you have one of two class options.
 In a synchronous class, all students log in at one set time and are in constant dialogue with the professor and each other.
 In an asynchronous course, each student logs in independently to complete the course work, although virtual group discussions can also be scheduled.

-- Tech skills: You’ll need to be able to use a computer, the Internet, a word processing program and email, either a school’s proprietary learning management system (LMS) or an online learning program such as Blackboard Learn LMS, Moodle LMS or Schoology LMS, and participate in chat or Skype groups with other students and your instructors.
+- Tech skills: You’ll need to be able to use a computer, the Internet, a word processing program and email, either a school’s proprietary learning management system (LMS) or an online learning program such as Blackboard Learn LMS, Moodle LMS or Schoology LMS, and participate in chat, Zoom, or Skype groups with other students and your instructors.
 Most early childhood education online degrees have training demonstrations to teach you what you need to know.

 - Computer requirements: A computer, Internet access, fast WiFi, a basic Internet browser, texting and email.
 Each specific degree program will specify its operating system requirements.

 - Human contact: Most early childhood education online degrees make it easy to get in touch with your professors and fellow class members via phone, email, text, Zoom, Skype, and discussion boards.